-Levees.
 Levees can be either permanently installed or taken down annually and reinstalled each spring.
-Permanent levees predominate in riceonly areas while annually-installed temporary levees are common in mixed cropping areas or where a rotation crop may be grown occasionally.
+Permanent levees predominate in rice-only areas while annually installed temporary levees are common in mixed cropping areas or where a rotation crop may be grown occasionally.
 Construction of permanent levees should be integrated with the leveling plan because they are larger and require more soil.
 Temporary levees are built by pulling a large disk ridger or levee squeeze across the prepared field, gathering soil from a width of 11 to 13'.
-When the levees are knocked down and the field worked, the soil returns to it original position.
-In some rice only fields, the individual basins are large (>25 ac) and the levees around them wide enough for roads, which gives complete access for management.
-The benefits of permanent levees include freedom from annual installation, road access, no borrow-pits, and rollovers.
+To prevent seepage, temporary levees often require the construction of two parallel levees with a borrow pit (indentation) between them.
+When the levees are knocked down and the field worked, the soil returns to its original position.
+In some rice-only fields, the individual basins are large (>25 ac) and the levees around them are wide enough for roads, which gives complete access for management.
+The benefits of permanent levees include freedom from annual installation, road access, no borrow-pits, and roll-overs.
 Roll-overs are flattened areas at the ends of levees for equipment to cross over from basin to basin.
 The disadvantages of permanent levees are that perennial weeds grow which may contaminate the crop and rodents establish and cause leaks.
-Some annual repair work is necessary to keep weeds and rodents under control, using herbicides, rodent baits, traps, and discs to repairs holes.
+Some annual repair work is necessary to keep weeds and rodents under control, using herbicides, rodent baits, traps, and discs to repair holes.

-Temporary levees take extra work to build them and may require a fresh survey each year, although most growers mark the ends and don't need a new survey every year.
+Temporary levees take extra work to build and may require a fresh map or survey of the levee locations each year.
 Fields in a rotation usually need a fresh levee survey when coming back into rice.
-Temporary levees are freer of perennial weeds and rodents, so leaks are less of a problem.
-The big advantage is that fields, especially those which have many basins, are more efficiently prepared when levees are not present.
-Boxes are usually reinstalled each year, although some growers leave the boxes in even though they remove the levee.
-Temporary levees are usually built on the prepared field, first marking their location, then pulling the levee.
+Temporary levees are usually free of perennial weeds and rodents.
+The big advantage to temporary levees is that they can be constructed after soil preparation, making it easier to quickly prepare a large field.
+Irrigation boxes for temporary levees are usually reinstalled each year, although some growers leave the boxes in from year-to-year and just remove the levee.
+Temporary levees are built on the prepared field, first marking their location, then pulling the levee.
 A large rice ridger can work in unplowed soil, but takes several passes to gather sufficient soil for the levee.
 A squeeze or crowder requires that the ground be loosened first by plowing and drying, then a single pass will create the levee.
-Both types leave a borrow pit which represents unproductive land.
+Both types leave a borrow pit, which means there is unproductive land.

-All three levee types, temporary, permanent and road pad, use approximately the same amount of land.
+All three levee types, temporary, permanent, and roads, use approximately the same amount of land.
 A typical leveled field usually has 3-5% of the land in levees.
 An unleveled field with contour levees may have as much as 10% of the land in levees.

-The orientation of levees relative to wind direction can be an important consideration during the planning stages, particularly if the basins are very long.
+The orientation of levees relative to wind direction can be an important consideration during the planning stages, particularly if the basins are long.
 Strong winds blowing across the surface of long basins will 'pile' the water on the downwind side, which may cause erosion damage to field sides and levees, and sometimes breaches in levees.
 In addition, the deeper water may impact rice growth and possibly uproot plants.
 Levees that are crosswise to the wind help reduce the damaging effects.
 Larger basins are more susceptible to the effects of wind but are more efficient in many respects, so some compromises are necessary.